mowerther/iop_nns/README.md

 ### Loading split datasets
 All other steps in the model training, estimation, and analysis for the *in situ* scenarios use the resulting split data files (random, within-distribution, out-of-distribution).
+The split data files used in the paper are available from [Zenodo](https://doi.org/10.5281/zenodo.14893798).
 These files are read using the [`pnn.data.read_insitu_data`](pnn/data.py#L82) function.
 This function can load files from any folder on your computer; it will try to load the aforementioned 6 CSV files from the given folder.
 By default, it uses the [datasets_train_test](datasets_train_test) folder within the repository folder; this setting can be changed at [`pnn.constants.insitu_data_path`](pnn/constants.py#L14).